Article I – Name

 1. President (Chairman),

-3. No Utah Republican Party Officer, Utah Republican Party employee, County Party Chair or Vice-Chair may serve as an elected officer.
+6. No Utah Republican Party Officer or Utah Republican Party employee may serve as an elected officer of the organization.

-4. The President shall preside over meetings of the organization; serve as the liaison with the Utah Republican Party; regularly attend the Utah Republican Party Executive Committee and State Central Committee meetings; and serve as the liaison with the Utah Legislature, Federal Delegation, and any Department, Bureaucracy, or Committee dealing with Indian Affairs.
-The President may also appoint committees and committee chairs to assist with special projects.
+7. The President shall preside over meetings of the organization; serve as the liaison with the Utah Republican Party; regularly attend the meetings of the Utah Republican Party in which they may vote and speak; and serve as the liaison with the Utah Legislature, Federal Delegation, and any Department, Bureaucracy, or Committee dealing with Indian Affairs.
+The President may also appoint committees to assist with special projects.
+The President may also be asked to assist the Secretary/Treasurer.

-6. The Secretary shall keep a current roster of members, keep minutes of the organization, archive the minutes of Committees, issue the notice(s) to meetings and conventions, and assist the President.
+9. The Secretary/Treasurer shall keep a current roster of members, keep minutes of the organization, archive the minutes of Committees, issue the notice(s) to meetings and conventions, and assist the President.
+In quarters where cash flow is present, the Secretary/Treasurer shall keep the financial records, file all necessary financial reports, and pay any properly incurred bills.
+The Secretary/Treasurer may ask the President or Vice-President to assist in the performance of their responsibilities.

 Article V – Committees

-1. Executive Board: The Executive Board shall be the President, the Vice-President, the Secretary, and the Treasurer.
+1. Executive Board: The Executive Board shall be the President, the Vice-President, and the Secretary/Treasurer.
 This board has the authority and responsibility to run the general affairs of URNAC, and to conduct business in conformity with these bylaws.

-2. Appointed Committees: The Executive Board may appoint other committees as needed to help with special projects.
+2. Appointed Committees: The President or the Executive Board may appoint other committees as needed.
 Each appointed committee shall have an odd number of members of no less than three and no more than seven members.
 The President shall designate the Committee Chairman.
 The Appointed Committees shall keep their own minutes and report to the Executive Board.

 3. Standing Committees